Alejogb1/job-board/blog-data/why-is-a-python-post-request-being-terminated-on-apache-airflow-job.md

 id: "why-is-a-python-post-request-being-terminated-on-apache-airflow-job"
 ---

-Okay, let's tackle this.
-I've certainly seen my share of airflow jobs mysteriously terminating mid-request, especially when http requests are involved.
+,  I've certainly seen my share of airflow jobs mysteriously terminating mid-request, especially when http requests are involved.
 It’s rarely a straightforward case of “bad code” in your python script itself, often pointing to nuances in the interaction between airflow, the execution environment, and the underlying network.
 Here's how I typically approach troubleshooting this, based on past experiences, broken down into key areas:

 **Understanding the Problem: The Multi-Layered Dance**